Simplicial Ricci Flow: Curvature of a Piecewise--Flat -Dimensional Simplicial Geometry

 as illustrated in Fig.~\ref{Fig:Rclambda}.
 Each reduced hybrid cell, $V_{h\lambda}$, contain the circumcenters, ${\mathcal O}_i$, that defined the $\ell\lambda$--hybrid basis.
 Similarly, the reduced hinge is a ($d$-2)-volume, $\lambda^*_h$, and is defined to be the set of points in the interior of the ($d$-1)-dimensional simplex, $\sigma_\lambda^*$, that are closest to its bounding hinge, $h$, than to any other hinge in its boundary.

 The last two indices, $c$ and $b$, of the $Rm$ in the far right-hand side of Eq.~\ref{Eq:RcRm} identify the components of a circumnavigated area, and in our case this will be the Voronoi polygons, $h^*_{|\lambda}$, sharing edge $\lambda$.
-In the $h\lambda$-basis the two indices identifying this area element are $b=\lambda$ and $c=m_{h\lambda}$.
-As we saw the $Rc$ tensor is associated with dual edge, $\lambda$.
-Therefore, Eq.~\ref{Eq:RcRm} becomes. this fixed the index the index $b=\lambda$ and it is the tangent vector defining the second index of the $Rc_\lambda$.
-The other index, $c$, in Eq.~\ref{Eq:RcRm} must be the component identifying the moment arm, $m_{h\lambda}$, i.e. $c=m_{h\lambda}$.
+In the $h\lambda$-basis the two indices identifying this area element are $b=\lambda$ and $c=m_{h\lambda}$, or vise versa.
+As we argued earlier, the $Rc$ tensor is associated with dual edge, $\lambda$, consequently $b=\lambda$ and $c=m_{h\lambda}$.
+The Ricci tensor is diagonal in the space of bivector-valued 2-forms.
+Therefore, since index $b=\lambda$ then index $a$ must be the moment arm $m_{\ell\lambda}$.
 There is a unique $m_{h\lambda}$ for each of the dual $d \choose 2$ Voronoi polygons, $h^*_{|\lambda}$, sharing edge $\lambda$.
 We define $Rc_\lambda$ by summing over these $h\lambda$-moment arms.
 Therefore, we would sum over all all polygons, $h^*$, sharing edge, $\lambda$, i.e.

-Finally, since we showed that the simplicial $Rm$ has compact support and uniformly distributed over the dual hybrid polytopes, $V_{(d-2)(d-2)^*}$ and the space is locally an Einstein space.
-The only non-zero vector component, $a$ left in Eq.~\ref{Eq:Rcfirst} is along $\lambda$.
+Finally, since we showed that the simplicial $Rm$ has compact support and uniformly distributed over the dual hybrid polytopes, $V_{(d-2)(d-2)^*}$, and since the geometry within this hybrid block is locally an Einstein space, then he only non-zero vector component, $a$ left in Eq.~\ref{Eq:Rcfirst} is along $\lambda$.
 Therefore, the simplicial $Rc_\lambda$ is diagonal,

 To complete the analysis of the right hand side of the RRF equation, we need also to define the Ricci tensor, $Rc_\ell$, on an edge $\ell\in {\mathcal S}$.
 In other words we need to express this $\ell$-based Ricci tensor associating it with an appropriate weighted sum of the $\lambda$-based Ricci tensor equation (Eq.~\ref{Eq:RCLambda}) onto the simplicial edge $\ell$.
-In essence, we are taking the double dual of $Rc_\lambda$ \cite{McDonald:2012}.
-We will have to take the double dual of the left-hand side of the RRF equation in Sec.~\ref{sec:theorem} in order to prove the Corollary 1.
+In essence, we trace over the components of $Rc_\lambda$, one component for each $\lambda \in \partial\ell^*$, with respect to the simplicial edge $\ell$ \cite{McDonald:2012}.
+We will have to similarly trace over the left-hand side of the RRF equation in Sec.~\ref{sec:theorem} in order to prove the Corollary 1.
 In particular, consider an edge $\ell \in {\mathcal S}$ as illustrated in Fig.~\ref{Fig:RicEdge}.
 Similarly, one integrates the $Rc_\ell$ over the hybrid $d$-volume of the simplicial lattice associated with edge $V_\ell$ and equates this with the trace of the familiar hinge-based simplicial Ricci tensor ($Rc_h$) \cite{M:1997},